jmq06/starter-academic2/content/authors/admin/_index.md

 Dr. Quinn is starting the Interdisciplinary Data Science Masters Program as a Computer Science Major at FSU in Fall 2021 to further her computer programming and data science learning.

 Outside of work she enjoys spending time with her husband, watching sports of all kinds, reading sci-fi and fantasy novels, weightlifting and running, and cuddling with her two cats.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV here{{< /staticref >}}.

-<a class="twitter-timeline" data-width="650" data-height="350" data-theme="dark" href="https://twitter.com/latentchange?ref_src=twsrc%5Etfw">Tweets by latentchange</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>